-For incoming calls from Service Provider's network, Cisco Unified CM provides configurations to accept network provided identity carried in Identity headers or user provided identity carried in From header.
+For incoming calls, Cisco Unified CM provides configurations to accept network provided identity carried in Identity headers or user provided identity carried in From header.
 Cisco Unified CM maintains only a single set of identities per call.

 URI Dialing

 The URI Dialing feature gives Cisco Unified CM the ability to route an alphanumeric URI, such as bob@cisco.com, and allows the delivery of both URI and DN in indentity headers for endpoints that supports both.